Othernet-Project/pybtl/docs/source/introduction.rst

-In comparison, assuming a JSON representation of a dict that has the 'id' and 'count' keys, and using a string hexdigest and an integer number, we get a string that has typically uses around 440 bits (416 with whitespace stripped away). ::
+In comparison, assuming a JSON representation of a dict that has the 'id' and 'count' keys, and using a string hexdigest and an integer number, we get a string that typically uses around 440 bits (416 with whitespace stripped away). ::

     >>> len('{"count":12,"id":"acbd18db4cc2f85cedef654fccc4a4d8"}') * 8